Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-19-Connecting the WiFi dongle.md

 sum is always the same.
 Those two lines are physically very close to each other so they are very likely to pick up the same electrical noise.
-This noise can be filtered out as the sum of the two lines is known, so any inconsistency against this know sum is electrical noise.
+This noise can be filtered out as the sum of the two lines is known, so any inconsistency against this know sum is electrical noise, which is then substracted from each of the two lines.

 We used the same setup to look at the WiFi dongle's signal waveform, to see why this doesn't work, while the mouse does.
-As we connected the dongle, we saw a very different kind of signal, one which looked very similar to a clock signal, but on two distinct levels.
+As we connected the dongle, we saw a very different kind of signal, one which looked very similar to a digital clock signal, but on two distinct levels.

 ![Wifi waveform](/images/USB_wifi.png)